Probability

 Take another example that can be solved using area.

-Suppose we are selecting a point randomly inside the given square so what is the probability that the point lies inside the shaded part where the shaded part is one fourth of the square. intuitively the answer should be 1 by 4 and the Favourable area is one fourth of the total available area.
+shaded part where the shaded part is one fourth of the square. intuitively the answer should be 1 by 4 and

 Probability = \(\cfrac{{{\rm{Favourable}}\;{\rm{area}}}}{{{\rm{Total}}\;\;{\rm{area}}}} = \frac{1}{4}\)

-Example 01: A point is randomly selected inside a circle of radius 4 cm, find the probability that this point is closer to the centre than to circumference
+Example 01: A point is randomly selected inside a circle of radius 4 cm, find the probability that this point is closer to the centre than to circumference.

 Required probability = \(\cfrac{{{\rm{shaded}}\;\;{\rm{area}}}}{{{\rm{total}}\;\;{\rm{area}}}}\) = \(\cfrac{1}{4}\)

-x + y > (L – x – y) y + (L – x – y) > x (L – x – y) > y
+\(x + y > (L - x - y)\), \(y + (\ell - x - y) > x\), \((\ell - x - y)+ x > y\)

-Thus x > 0, y > 0, x + y < L (This is the sample space)
+Also all the three sides are more than \(0\), thus \(x > 0, y > 0, x + y < \ell\) (This is the sample space)

-Plotting lines x + y = L, x + y = L/2, x = L/2 y = L/2.
+Plotting lines \(x + y = \ell, x + y = \ell/2, x = \ell/2, y = \ell/2\).

 Required probability = \(\cfrac{1}{4}\)